cake-build/website/input/docs/running-builds/runners/dotnet-tool.md

 The bootstrapper scripts are also responsible for invoking Cake.

 :::{.alert .alert-info}
-The following instructions require .NET Core 3.0 or newer.
+The following instructions require .NET 8.0 or newer.
 See [How to manage .NET Core tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) for details and other options.
 :::